ChrstphrHll/npc_gen/students/Halya Jian.md

 ---
+name: Halya Jian
+race: Genasi
+hair: curly white hair that's geled back
+eyes: Orange
+skin: fire
+ideal: Home
+trait1: Farsighted
+trait2: Imprudent
+trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
+flaw: Once I pick a goal, I become obsessed with it to the detriment of everything else in my life.
+bond: I hold no greater cause than my service to my people.
 birthday:
   numeric: 8/24
   written: 24th of Ravenent
-bond: I hold no greater cause than my service to my people.
-eyes: Spring Green
-flaw: Once I pick a goal, I become obsessed with it to the detriment of everything else in my life.
-guild: Fiesn
-hair: curly white hair that's geled back
-ideal: Home
-name: Halya Jian
-organizations: []
-partyID: 96
-race: Genasi
 relationships:
 - name: Victor Gaelira
   type: partymate